abbreviatedman/spellbound/data/quotes.md

 54
 00:02:55,661 --> 00:02:58,128
 And the only humans that had
-access to the armory were...
+access to the armory were…

 55
 00:02:58,163 --> 00:03:01,565